mervess/oneshot-to-siamese-networks/README.md

 This repository contains the implementation of the code for 2015 _ICML_ paper [Siamese Neural Networks for One-shot Image Recognition](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf) via _Keras_ 2.3.1 with _TensorFlow_ backend.

-This is an update to the implementation which belongs to [Soren Bouma](https://github.com/sorenbouma/keras-oneshot).
+This is an update to the fork's origin.
 I prefer to study on it since, in my opinion, it's been the most straightforward implementation about the paper so far.
 The accuracy level could be up to 83% with this version caused by the optimizer.
 I'm planning to work on it when I have the time.

 ## Setup
 ### Necessary Python Packages